" /> Florida Mediation Attorney | Ludwin Law Group

 Mediation FAQ

 Litigation means taking your dispute to court where a judge or jury decides the outcome.
 Mediation is a confidential process where a neutral party helps you and the other side negotiate a mutually acceptable settlement.
-Mediation is faster, costs less, remains confidential, and gives you control over the outcome.
+Mediation is faster, costs less, remains confidential, and gives you control over the outcome rather than leaving it to a court.

-In litigation, you pay thousands in attorney fees, discovery costs, and court fees—and a judge or jury gets to decide your case.
+In litigation, you pay thousands in attorney fees, discovery costs, and court fees, and a judge or jury decides your case.
 In mediation, you control the outcome.
-If you don’t reach settlement, you can still go to court, so you haven’t lost anything by trying mediation first.
+If you do not reach settlement, you can still go to court, so you have not lost anything by trying mediation first.

 Adam Ludwin, Founder

 Adam Ludwin founded Ludwin Law Group in 2015 to represent clients in complex civil litigation, including mediation, business disputes, and contract claims.
-His practice includes serving as both neutral mediator and mediation counsel in disputes across civil, commercial, family, real estate, and employment matters.
+His practice includes serving as both neutral mediator and mediation counsel in disputes across civil, commercial, family, real estate, and employment matters throughout South Florida.

-Adam has mediated dozens of disputes ranging from civil litigation to commercial conflicts to family law matters.
-He’s skilled at understanding both parties’ underlying interests, identifying common ground, and facilitating creative settlement solutions.
-His background in litigation gives him credibility with all parties and helps them understand the costs and risks of proceeding to trial rather than settling.
+Adam has mediated and counseled dozens of disputes ranging from civil litigation to commercial conflicts to family law matters.
+His background in litigation gives him credibility with all parties at the table and helps them understand the actual costs and risks of proceeding to trial rather than settling.
+Cases at Ludwin Law Group are handled with close attorney oversight and personalized attention from initial consultation through final resolution.

 • Florida Bar Admitted